-NAME AGE DIRECTOR SINCE PRINCIPAL OCCUPATION AND BUSINESS EXPERIENCE DURING PAST FIVE YEARS Douglas S. Schatz 53 1981 Douglas S. Schatz is a co-founder of the Company and has been its President and Chief Executive Officer and a director since its incorporation in 1981.
-Mr. Schatz also co-founded Energy Research Associates, Inc. and served as its Vice President of Engineering from 1977 through 1980.
-G. Brent Backman 59 1981 G. Brent Backman is a co-founder and has been a director of the Company since its incorporation in 1981.
-Mr. Backman had been a Vice President of the Company from its incorporation until April 1998, when he became Senior Vice President, Special Projects.
-Mr. Backman served in such position until December 1998.
-Prior to co-founding the Company, Mr. Backman was a Business Manager at Ion Tech, Inc. and a Laboratory Administrator at Hughes Aircraft Company.
-Richard P. Beck 65 1995 Richard P. Beck joined the Company in March 1992 as Vice President and Chief Financial Officer and became Senior Vice President in April 1998.
-He became a director of the Company in September 1995.
+NAME AGE DIRECTOR SINCE PRINCIPAL OCCUPATION AND BUSINESS EXPERIENCE DURING PAST FIVE YEARS Douglas S. Schatz 1981 Douglas S. Schatz is a co-founder of Advanced Energy and has been its Chairman, Chief Executive Officer and a director since its incorporation in 1981.
+Until July 1999 he also served as President.
+In March 2001, Mr. Schatz was re-appointed as President.
+Mr. Schatz also co-founded Energy Research Associates, Inc. and served as its Vice President of Engineering from 1997 through 1980.
+G. Brent Backman 60 1981 G. Brent Backman is a co-founder and has been a director of Advanced Energy since its incorporation in 1981.
+Mr. Backman was a vice president of Advanced Energy from its incorporation until April 1998, when he became Senior Vice President, Special Projects.
+Mr. Backman served in that position until December 1998 when he retired from Advanced Energy.
+Richard P. Beck 67 1995 Richard P. Beck joined Advanced Energy in March 1992 as Vice President and Chief Financial Officer and became Senior Vice President in February 1998.
+He became a director of Advanced Energy in September 1995.
 From 1987 to 1992, Mr. Beck served as Executive Vice President and Chief Financial Officer of Cimage Corporation, a computer software company.
-Mr. Beck is a director, and serves on the compensation committee, of Applied Films Corporation, a publicly held manufacturer of flat panel display equipment.
-Elwood Spedden (1,2) 61 1995 Elwood Spedden joined the Board of Directors of the Company in September 1995.
-Mr. Spedden was a senior vice president of Tencor Instruments, a manufacturer of automatic test equipment used in the fabrication of semiconductors, from July 1996 to June 1997.
-From 1990 through March 1996, Mr. Spedden was with Credence Systems Corporation, a manufacturer of automatic test equipment used in the fabrication of semiconductors, in various senior management positions including President, Chief Executive Officer and Vice-Chairman of the Board of Directors.
-Mr. Spedden is also a director of Insight Objects, a privately held software company.
+Mr. Beck is a director, is chairman of the audit committee and serves on the compensation committee, of Applied Films Corporation, a publicly held manufacturer of flat panel display equipment.
+He is also a director of Photon Dynamics, Inc. a publicly held manufacturer of flat panel display test equipment and serves on its audit committee.
+He is also a director and chairman of the audit committee of TTM, Inc. a publicly held manufacturer of printed circuit boards.